 The concept of Gross National Happiness (GNH) provides a people-centric approach to development.

-The 12th FYP strives to achieve “just, harmonious and sustainable society through enhanced decentralisation”.
+The 12th FYP strives to achieve “just, harmonious and sustainable society through enhanced decentralisation.”
 The National Key Results Area (NKRA) 10, in particular, intends to promote gender equality and empower women and girls.

 The policy is also aligned with the Domestic Violence Prevention Act 2013, the Labour and Employment Act 2007, the Penal Code of Bhutan 2004 (and Amendment 2011), the Child Care and Protection Act 2011 and other relevant legislations.